PinMy

 What file types can I upload to PinMy?

-PinMy supports JPEG, PNG, BMP, WEBP, GIF, and PDF on every plan, including the Free tier.
+PinMy supports JPEG, PNG, BMP, WEBP, GIF, PDF, and IFC 3D models on every plan, including the Free tier.
+IFC files are automatically converted to a lightweight 3D format so they open fast on any phone or tablet.
 Premium users can also upload MP4 and MOV video files (up to 300 MB per file) and add pins to specific frames or moments inside the video.
 Free users can view, annotate, and comment on videos that Premium users share with them, but cannot upload videos themselves.
-Other document types — DWG, RVT, IFC, DOCX — can be exported as PDF or image first, then uploaded.
+Other document types — DWG, RVT, DOCX — can be exported as PDF or image first, then uploaded.

 Can my contractor or client use PinMy without an account?